mp-se/stirplate/README.md

 * Release without WIFI (firmware-nowifi.bin)
 * Debug version uses simualated values to simplify development.

+## Todo

+This is a list of possible updates that i might implement in the future.
+* Change log settings from UI, this is today set in the platform.ini (compile time).
+* Additional push targets, influxdb.

 ## Installation

 You can use VisualStudio Code + Platform IO to handle the device flashing.

-An option could be to use this tool; https://github.com/marcelstoer/nodemcu-pyflasher
+An option could be to use this tool; https://github.com/marcelstoer/nodemcu-pyflasher Binaries for this is located in the bin folder.

 ## Setup

-The wifi version will create an WIFI access point at startup called StirPlate (password=password).
-In the portal you can choose some of the settings.
-Double tap on the reset button will force the device into wifi setup mode.
+The wifi version will create an WIFI access point at startup called StirPlate (password=password) unless the device has valid wifi settings.
+A double tap on the reset button will force the device into wifi setup mode.
 In the portal you can also set the network name of the device (mDNS name).
 This will have the suffix .local

 Once the device is on the wifi network it will have a running webserver that can be used to configure the device.
-The name of the device will be __stirplateXXXXX.local__ (or just use the dynamic IP).
-Chip ID will be 6 characters and uniqe for that device (eg 7a84DC), unless this was changed in the wifi setup screen.
+The default name of the device will be __stirplateXXXXX.local__ unless changed in the wifi settings.
+Use mDNS name or just use the dynamic IP to access the portal.
+IP adress will be displayed in the serial output from the device during startup.
+XXXXX is the chip ID and will be 6 characters and uniqe for that device (eg 7a84DC).

 ### Index